Parameter Configuration

 3.1 *playerElm - Player Container

-Used to specify the docking element for the player.
+• Description: Used to specify the docking element for the player.
 It should be the ID of a DIV or a DOM object of DIV type.
-If a string parameter is passed, it can be with or without the “#” prefix; both will be treated as the element’s ID.
-If it is a DOM object, that DOM object must be of DIV type.
-If the passed
+If a string parameter is passed, it can be with or without the “#” prefix; both will be treated as the element ID.
+If it is a DOM object, the DOM object must be of DIV type.
+If the passed playerElm is not an existing DOM, zwplayer will attempt to create a new DIV type DOM element as the docking point for the player.

 new ZWPlayer({